HealthByRo/pulumi-sentry/README.md

 ## Running the sample project

 1. Get a sentry account somewhere; free accounts on sentry.io are good enough.
-   Create a team, it will be a bit easier if you use the name `ro` for it.
+   Create a team, it will be a bit easier if you use the name `test-team` for it.
 2. In Sentry, "Organization Settings" -> "Developer Settings" create an "Internal integration" and make sure it has Admin permissions to Project, Team, and Organization resources.